-South Korea offers talks with defiant North ahead of Olympics
+South Korea offers talks with North ahead of Olympics

 “The whole territory of the U.S. is within the range of our nuclear strike and a nuclear button is always on the desk of my office and this is just a reality, not a threat,” he said, while emphasizing that the weapons would only be used if North Korea was threatened.

-The U.S. State Department did not respond to a requests for comment on Kim’s address, but analysts said it was an attempt to weaken the U.S.-South Korean alliance.
+The Commerce Ministry in China, North Korea’s lone major ally, also said it would continue to fully implement United Nations sanctions on North Korea.

+Trump said on Twitter last week that China has been “caught” allowing oil into North Korea and said such moves would prevent “a friendly solution” to the crisis.

-Reporting by Christine Kim; Additional reporting by Jane Chung and Hyonhee Shin; Editing by Nick Macfie
+Reporting by Christine Kim; Additional reporting by Jane Chung and Hyonhee Shin in Seoul, Michael Martina in Beijing and Doina Chiacu in Washington; Editing by Nick Macfie and Andrew Hay